labgem/netsyn/README.md

   - requests

-You can easely install using an virtual environment (command lines example below):
+You can easely install NetSyn using an virtual environment with pip (command lines example below):

   - virtualenv venv_netsyn